Ylianst/EMB-Serial/docs/HighLevel.md

 We write 8 zero bytes at 0x024500
 We write the preview data at 0x024508

-There are 3 mistery values.
+There are 2 mistery values.
   - The first 2 bytes right at the start of the first write.
-  - The write value to 0x02409D, sometimes it's 0x00 to 0x04?
+  - The write value to 0x02409D, sometimes it's 0x00 to 0x08?
-  - Twe write value to 0x0240D5.
-Looks like a size of some kind.

 WFFFED00011? --> Write 0011 to FFFED0           (Gets the machine ready for an upload)
 RFFFED0 -->
    ASCII: .....@..........................
    HEX: 00 02 00 00 00 40 00 00 00 82 00 00 00 00 00 00 00 00 00 00 00 00 00 00 03 00 00 01 10 00 00 00

+(Write to 0x028E98 the main header, 176 bytes total)
+  - 2 bytes (Some unknown length, around 5x the length of EXP)
+  - 166 0x00 bytes
+  - 4 bytes EXP file length (Must end with 0x8081)
+  - 4 bytes Extra data length (316 bytes normally)
+  - EXP file
+  - Extra data

 W028E98 0359000000000000000000000000000000000000000000000000000000000000? --> Write 0359000000000000000000000000000000000000000000000000000000000000 to 028E98
 W028EB8 0000000000000000000000000000000000000000000000000000000000000000? --> Write 0000000000000000000000000000000000000000000000000000000000000000 to 028EB8